Climatic zones of the oceans. Pacific Ocean. Climate and properties of water masses Climatic zones of the Atlantic Ocean

 • Damri (November 2017).

-In the Pacific Ocean, 30 to 80 typhoons form each year.
+In the Pacific Ocean, from 30 to 80 typhoons are formed per year.
 The most dangerous months, when the number of hurricanes is maximum, are from June to October.

-Mankind has not yet learned how to stop the destructive power of typhoons, but their timely detection, with the help of meteorological satellites, makes it possible to avoid numerous victims, as people have time to leave the danger zone.
+Humanity has not yet learned to stop the destructive power of typhoons, but their timely detection, with the help of meteorological satellites, allows us to avoid numerous casualties, since people have time to leave the danger zone.

 Physical geography of continents and oceans